silverwind/gitea-backporter/README.md

 The script can execute some actions like updating a PR's branch if requested by a maintainer through a `giteabot/*` label.

+### Last call

+The script will close PRs with the label `pr/last-call` if two weeks have passed since they were updated.

 ## Usage

 Set the following environment variables: